qwertie/home/misc/Atlas-Shrugged-summary.md

 ### Part 1, Chapter 8

 Businessman Dwight Sanders suddenly retires and disappears after buying United Locomotives, leaving behind no competent supplier of diesel train engines.
-A mystery man appears in front of Dagny's office, then leaves without knocking.
+A man's shadow appears in front of Dagny's temporary office, paces, then leaves without knocking.
 Rearden signs over his Ore business to Paul Larkin and is offended when Larkin says, "It's only a legal technicality, Hank," he said.
 "You know that I'll always consider these ore mines as yours."
 Rearden knows Taggart Transcontinental is having financial difficulties and volunteers a moratorium on invoices for the metal he sells them.
 "Why should I collect my money from you now, when it might prove to be the death blow to your company?"
 Rearden does not ask for interest or expect any other company to give Taggart a break, adding "Don't you see?
 I have just received a great deal of money... which I didn't want.
 I can't invest it.
 It's of no use to me whatever."
 (Rand doesn't explain why he cannot invest in the stock market.)

-> No space was given by the newspapers to the progress of the construction of the John Galt Line.
-No reporter was sent to look at the scene.
-The general policy of the press had been stated by a famous editor five years ago.
-"There are no objective facts," he had said.
-"Every report on facts is only somebody's opinion.
-It is, therefore, useless to write about facts."

-Meanwhile, a Union of Locomotive Engineers delegate threatens now to allow any of its workers to work on the line, as the press contintues its scare-mongering about Rearden Metal.
+Meanwhile, a Union of Locomotive Engineers delegate threatens now to allow any of its workers to work on the line, as the media contintues its scare-mongering about Rearden Metal.

-> [...]
-No voices were heard in public in defense of Rearden Metal.
+> No voices were heard in public in defense of Rearden Metal.
 And nobody attached significance to the fact that the stock of Taggart Transcontinental was rising on the market, very slowly, almost furtively."

 Taggart Transcontinental asks for volunteers to drive the first train on the new line; "Every engineer on Taggart Transcontinental" volunteers, except one who is in a hospital and one who is in jail.